Tangle-tree duality in abstract separation systems: Abstract

 \section{Abstract}

 We prove a general width duality theorem for combinatorial structures with well-defined notions of cohesion and separation.
-These might be graphs and matroids, but can be much more general or quite different.
-The theorem asserts a duality between the existence of high cohesiveness somewhere local and a global overall tree structure.
+These might be graphs or matroids, but can be much more general or quite different.
+The theorem asserts a duality between the existence of high cohesion somewhere local and a global overall tree structure.

 We describe cohesive substructures in a unified way in the format of tangles: as orientations of low-order separations satisfying certain consistency axioms.
 These axioms can be expressed without reference to the underlying structure, such as a graph or matroid, but just in terms of the poset of the separations themselves.
 This makes it possible to identify tangles, and apply our tangle-tree duality theorem, in very diverse settings.\looseness=-1